duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/overview.md

 ### USB to Micro USB cable
 This cable is used for two purposes:

+1. To configure the flight controller settings in CleanFlight

+    ```{note}
- 1. To configure the flight controller settings in CleanFlight; this part only needs to be done once.
+    this part only needs to be done once.
+    ```

 1. To send the flight commands from the Raspberry Pi to the FC.
 This connection allows our software on the Pi to control the motors.
 The Pi tells the FC what roll, pitch, yaw, and throttle values the drone should have, and then the flight controller speeds up or slows down the motors to achieve these values.

 ```{figure} ../_images/fc-cleanflight/micro_usb_cable.png